| Textual Feature | Appearance |

 I wish you success in your project, and remain,

-Sincerely yours, CWC:ES4Correspondent: Very probably Cassie Claudetta Reed, who graduated from Paul Laurence Dunbar High School in Little Rock, Arkansas, in May of 1932 as one of 64 graduates.
+Sincerely yours, CWC:ES4Correspondent: Very probably Cassie Claudetta Reed, who graduated from Paul Laurence Dunbar High School in Little Rock, Arkansas, in May of 1932 as one of sixty-four graduates.
 No further information about her is available.